czyzby/wesnoth-saurian-pack/_credits.md

 ## Add-on

 * Prophet, Spearwoman, and Warden sprites by MJ.
 * Seer sprites by MJ.
-Pauldron based on the Saurian Soullocker from Drazelic.
+Pauldron based on the Saurian Soullocker by Drazelic.
+* Balancing suggestions by Hejnewar.
 * WML files and add-on configuration by MJ.
 * Polish translation by MJ.